-The Department of Statistics offers and undergraduate major (B.S.) and both a M.S. and a Ph.D. in Statistics and several joint degrees with other departments.
+The Department of Statistics offers an undergraduate major, a M.S. in Statistics, a Ph.D. in Statistics and several joint degrees with other departments.
 The M.S. degree program is distinct from the Ph.D. degree program.

 The Masters degree in Statistics is oriented towards students who will pursue a career as a practicing statistician in industry, government or academia, and usually takes two years to complete.
 Required courses for the Masters degree are a two-semester sequence in linear models and design of experiments, a course in statistical consulting, and a course in mathematical statistics.
 Additional courses include topics such as generalized linear models, nonlinear models, nonparametric analysis, sample surveys, statistical computing, multivariate analysis, and time series analysis.
 The culmination of the program, the Masters exam, requires the student to analyze two sets of real world data, and to defend the analysis before selected members of the faculty.